-In 1913, Thomas Edison predicated that the motion picture would revolutionise the education system by the 1930’s.
-Edison hoped predicted that “In ten years, textbooks as the principal medium of teaching, will be as obsolete as the horse and carriage is now.”
+In 1913, the father of electricity Thomas Edison, made a bold prediction about movies.
+He thought that the motion picture would revolutionise the education system.
+Edison predicted that “In ten years, textbooks as the principal medium of teaching, will be as obsolete as the horse and carriage is now.”

 Many industries have benefitted from embracing technology.
 The Textbook-led education industry has seemed to actively avoid embracing new technology.